Jie-chelchel/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.
+   JSON web tokens are stateless because claims are stored client-side, rather than in the server’s memory.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   It provides a one-way road to security by hashing passwords

 3. How are unit tests different from integration and end-to-end testing?
+   Unit testing means testing individual modules of an application in isolation to confirm that the code is doing things right.Integration testing and end-to-end testing check if different modules are working fine when combined together as a group.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   TDD makes the code simpler and clear.
+It allows the developer to maintain less documentation.It promotes confirmatory testing of your application code and detailed specification.